prasadmalwadkar/Inventory_Management_System/README.md

 Displays all products in the inventory.

 Low-Stock Alert:
-Displays products with quantities below a threshold.
+Displays products with quantities below a threshold.( I have set the threshold as 2).

 Total Inventory Value:
 Displays the total value of all products in the inventory.